DIY Christmas Lanterns Made From Porch Lights

 Sand & drill

-After cutting the spindle, I sanded it, marked it and drilled the center.
-I placed the washer on the end to find center.
+After cutting the spindle, I sanded, marked, and drilled the center.
+I placed the washer on the end to find the center.
 It makes it easier for me to eyeball it. 🙂

-I drilled the hole small so the threaded portion would fit very snug into the spindle.
+I drilled the hole small so the threaded portion would fit very snugly into the spindle.
 I inserted that into the lantern and replaced the nut to secure the light to the spindle.

-I drilled a very small hole for a screw, then used a larger bit to make a countersink hole so the screw would be inset.
+I drilled a tiny hole for a screw, then used a larger bit to make a countersink hole so the screw would be inset.

 Glue and screw spindle to base